RobotLocomotion/drake/doc/_pages/troubleshooting.md

 These have all been deprecated (for removal on 2026-06-01).
 We don't expect this will generally impact users.
-This guide will help those who may rely on this functionality transition in to the recommended mechanisms.
+This guide will help those who may rely on this functionality transition into the recommended mechanisms.

 Rather than configuring an *entire* diagram to publish at initialization or at each time step, each `LeafSystem` articulates independently whether it has